UMP 67x28 [M8+M10] GW F120 Lina / N38 - search holder

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.
+- Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.

 Disadvantages of neodymium magnets:

-- They can break as they are fragile when subjected to a powerful impact.
+- They are fragile when subjected to a powerful impact.
 If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-- Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+- The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-Handle Neodymium Magnets Carefully
+Caution with Neodymium Magnets

 Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.

-Neodymium magnets generate strong magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
-They can also destroy videos, televisions, CRT computer monitors.
-Remember not to place neodymium magnets close to these electronic devices.
+Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+Avoid placing neodymium magnets in close proximity to electronic devices.

-Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
+Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.

-Please see the article - What danger lies in neodymium magnets?
+Please read the article - What danger lies in neodymium magnets?
 You will learn how to handle them properly.